JC-Projects/Source-Available-Rendering-Workflow-for-Ligand-Binding-Conformity/README.md

 **Tools**
 -
- SwissDock: Used to virtually dock ligand and target
+ [SwissDock](https://www.swissdock.ch/): Used to virtually dock ligand and target

- PyMOL v3.1: Used to create initial render, clean, and convert to blender-compatible file format
+ [PyMOL v3.1](https://www.pymol.org/): Used to create initial render, clean, and convert to blender-compatible file format

- PyViewDock: Used as a bridge to import .dock4 file into PyMOL
+ [PyViewDock](https://github.com/unizar-flav/PyViewDock): Used as a bridge to import .dock4 file into PyMOL

- Blender v4.4: Used to create and modify final render
+ [Blender v4.5](https://www.blender.org/): Used to create and modify final render

- Molecular Nodes: Used to import PDBx file into Blender and contributed heavily to final render
+ [Molecular Nodes](https://bradyajohnston.github.io/MolecularNodes/): Used to import PDBx file into Blender and contributed heavily to final render

 **FAQs**